iwmiwaplus/ODR/Partitioned Croplands/README.md

 </div>

-- Average similarity of each product compared to the other seven was at least 50%
+- Average similarity of each product compared to the other seven was at least 50%.

-- Driven by high agreement (≥ 62%) on barren (Sahara and Namib deserts), trees (central Africa) and to a smaller areal extent, water (African Great Lakes and other permanent lakes) classes
+- Driven by high agreement (≥ 62%) on barren (Sahara and Namib deserts), trees (central Africa) and to a smaller areal extent, water (African Great Lakes and other permanent lakes) classes.

-- Low agreement (≤ 50%) for shrubs, grass, cropland and wetland classes
+- Low agreement (≤ 50%) for shrubs, grass, cropland and wetland classes.

 <div align="center">